GeoND-tech/GeoNDv1.1-CIFAR10/README.md

 - ### DLA_paraconv_quarter
 A DLA model with the first convolutional layer replaced with a paraboloid convolutional layer with 4 units instead of the original 16.
+We do this to avoid overfitting and also reduce the size and execution time of the model.
+This model can achieve better performance with almost the same speed, especially when using the faster licensed version of the library.
+See the Evaluation section for details.

 In terms of code, again, we first import the Library:
 ```
 try:
     import geondpt as gpt